Mississauga: Geography

 Mississauga covers 288.42 km2 of land, fronting 13 km of shoreline on Lake Ontario.

 Mississauga is bounded by Oakville and Milton to the west/southwest, Brampton to the north, Toronto to the east, and Lake Ontario to the south/south-east.
 Halton Hills borders Mississauga's north-west corner.
 With the exception of the southeast border with Toronto (Etobicoke Creek), Mississauga shares a land border with all previously mentioned municipalities.

 Two major river valleys feed into the lake.
 The Credit River is by far the longest with the heaviest flow, it divides the western side of Mississauga from the central/eastern portions and enters the lake at the Port Credit harbour.
 The indented, mostly forested valley was inhabited by first nation peoples long before European exploration of the area.
 The valley is protected and maintained by the Credit Valley Conservation Authority (CVCA).

 Etobicoke Creek forms part of the eastern border of Mississauga with the city of Toronto.
 North of there it passes through the western limits of Pearson Airport.
 There have been two aviation accidents, in 1978 and 2005 where aircraft overshot the runway and slid into the Etobicoke creek banks.
 In 1954, heavy flooding resulted in some homes along the riverbank being swept into the lake after heavy rains from Hurricane Hazel.
 Since that storm, houses are no longer constructed along the floodplain.
 The creek and its tributaries are administered by the Toronto and Region Conservation Authority (TRCA).

 Most land in Mississauga drains to either of the two main river systems, with the exception of the smaller Mary Fix and Cooksville Creeks which run roughly through the centre of Mississauga entering the lake near Port Credit.
 Some small streams and reservoirs are part of the Sixteen Mile Creek system in the far north-west corner of the city, but these drain toward the lake in neighbouring Milton and Oakville.

 The shoreline of former Glacial Lake Iroquois roughly follows the Dundas Street alignment, although it is not noticeable in some places but is more prominent in others, such as the site of the former brickyard (Shoreline Dr. near Mavis Rd.), the ancient shoreline promenteau affords a clear view of downtown Toronto and Lake Ontario on clear days.
 The land in Mississauga in ranges from a maximum elevation of 214 m (699 ft) ASL in the far western corner, near the Hwy.
 407/401 junction, to a minimum elevation at the Lake Ontario shore of 76 m (249 ft) above sea level.

 Apart from the embankments of Credit River valley, it tributaries and the Iroquois shoreline, the only noticeable hills in Mississauga are actually part of the former Britannia Landfill, now a golf course on Terry Fox Way.

+On August 17, 2024, heavy rainfalls caused localized flooding in areas across the city.
+The floods caused many traffic disruptions as well as dangerous road conditions and road closures.
+All creeks and rivers throughout Mississauga were either at full capacity or flooded into parks and greenspaces.